Filling Out Form N-600, Application for Certificate of Citizenship

 - tax transcripts or U.S. Social Security quarterly reports

-- letters or affidavits from officials from churches, clubs, unions, and other organizations to which your parent belonged
+- letters or affidavits from officials of churches, clubs, unions, and other organizations to which your parent belonged

 If you derived citizenship from one U.S. parent, that parent must have had physical and legal custody of you on the date that you derived citizenship.
 Evidence can include: